nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Extensions**

 * 2a.
-The search field is invalid.
+Doctor tries to do an invalid search
     * 2a1.
-WardWatch shows an invalid field error message.
+WardWatch shows an invalid search error message.

         Use case resumes at step 1.

 * 2b.
 There is no patient that matches the search

     * 2b1.
-WardWatch shows that there is no matching patient.
+WardWatch shows that there are no matching patients.

         Use case ends.

+* 2c.
+The format of the input is invalid
+    * 2c1.
+WardWatch shows an invalid format error message.

+      Use case resumes at step 1.

 **Use case: UC05 - View patient**

-**MSS**

-1. Doctor request to list patients
-2. WardWatch shows a list of patients
+**Preconditions**: WardWatch is displaying a non-empty list of patients **MSS**

-3. Doctor request to view a specific patient from the list
+1. Doctor request to view a specific patient from the list
-4. WardWatch displays information about the specific patient
+2. WardWatch displays information about the specific patient

    Use case ends.

 **Extensions**

-* 2a.
-The list is empty

-    * 2a1.
-WardWatch shows that list is empty

-      Use case ends.

-* 3a.
-The patient entered does not exist
+* 1a.
+Doctor request to view invalid patient

-    * 3a1.
-WardWatch shows an invalid index error message.
+    * 1a1.
+WardWatch shows an invalid patient message.

-      Use case resumes at step 2.
+      Use case resumes at step 1.

 **Use case: UC06 - List patients**

 **MSS**

-1. Doctor request to list patients
+1. Doctor request to list all patients
-2. WardWatch shows a list of patients
+2. WardWatch shows a list of all patients

    Use case ends.